AdaCore/spark2014/docs/lrm/source/packages.rst

      of package P.

-#.
-The hidden state of a package P consists of:
+2. The hidden state of a package P consists of:

    * any variables declared immediately in the private part or body of P; and

    * the visible state of any packages declared immediately within the private part or body of P.

+.. _etu-abstract_state:

 .. _external_state: